adventuremomblog

 If you’re looking for a family-friendly destination for Mardi Gras, Lafayette, Louisiana is a great option.

-I’ve been fortunate to experience a variety of Mardi Gras celebrations across the state of Louisiana and each one has it’s own personality.
+I’ve been fortunate to experience a variety of Mardi Gras celebrations across the state of Louisiana, and each one has its own personality.

-Thanks again to Lafayette Convention & Visitors Commission for hosting my visit.
+Thanks again to the Lafayette Convention & Visitors Commission for hosting my visit.
 This article contains affiliate links.

 Where is Lafayette, Louisiana?